How It Works: Two-Step Analysis

 $20,000

-Fee %, floor, ceiling, and fallback % are all adjustable in Settings.
+Fee %, floor, ceiling, and the max room share are all adjustable in Settings.
+If deal room is zero or negative, fee is $0.

 5. Buyer Math (explicit formulas)